 From p.
 197

-Hall, and not only in the chapter about ger own suicidal ideation and failed attempts at withdrawal, is a woman of sensibility, with strong responses to the music with which she peppers the book.[18]
-She realises the pain of class alienation in her great-grandfather as a driving but repressed motive, the problems of a necessary, but bad, marriage of her grandmother.
-Her hero is a man who did not complete suicide but might have done, her grandmother’s brother Jock, who excised his pain and trauma in theatre as an impresario of drama.[19]
-Her issue I think comes with the generation that reacted to suicide irrationally, in a way she attempts to redress.
-Her mother Brenda was obviously formidable, but when you finish the book, you realise from whence that word ‘appalled’ describing Hall’s reaction to Socrates come from, for Brenda was, though so moulded by family experience, had an ‘intense rage’ against suicide as an idea or the suicidal as social actors.
-Her response to her first cousin’, Alexander Adam Kidd’s (‘wicked Cousin Alex’), suicide made her fear any association to it and the place it occurred, Thame, and was projected onto Edith Hall when unknowingly she and her husband moved there, after securing her first job.
-Her hatred of suicide was pathological but nevertheless , and perhaps because of that she gave her own daughter her own mother’s name despite the latter’s death by suicide, Edith.
-Hall writes about that movingly about this, as if, that act of naming was another means by which family curses run in families.[20]
+Hall’s issue with suicide, I think, becomes more complex as she tells of the generation of her past family that reacted to suicide irrationally, in a way she attempts to redress.
+Her mother Brenda was obviously formidable, but, when you finish the book, you realise from whence that word ‘appalled’ describing Hall’s reaction to Socrates came.
+Brenda Hall was moulded by family experience, and had an ‘intense rage’ against suicide as an idea and against the suicidal as social actors.
+Her response to her first cousin’, Alexander Adam Kidd’s (‘wicked Cousin Alex’), suicide made her fear any association to it and the place in which it occurred, the town of Thame.
+These feelings we know, because we are told so, were projected onto Edith Hall when unknowingly Edith and her husband moved to Thame, after securing her first job.
+Brenda’s hatred of suicide may have been pathological but nevertheless , and perhaps because of that, Brenda gave her own daughter her own mother’s, Edith Masterston’s, name despite the latter’s death by suicide.
+Edith Hall writes about her first name movingly, as if, that act of naming was another means by which family curses ‘run on’ in families, no less the Hall family as the House of Atreus.[20]

-As I think about that I think I over-reacted to Hall’s use of the word ‘appalled’ but I also sense within the book this deeper sense of contradiction.
+As I think about all this, I realise that I over-reacted to Hall’s use of the word ‘appalled’ but I also sense within the book this deeper sense of contradiction.
 I refer to it in my blog title.
-There I cite this, regarding the search in the book for an unattainable (in my view given the variants) ‘perfect therapeutic mantra in the face of suicidal despair’.
-For in describing the Chorus in Agamemnon she says it finds itself ‘somehow taking over from the central actors the role of communicating a tragic subjectivity and trying to find relief in psychological candour’.[21]
-Correctly I note that is the feel of the narrator of this book, who instead of commentary often takes over the role of the actors in Chapters 4 to 7, including that autobiographical imago of herself, and dramatises the subjectivity that she otherwise, perfectly correctly in ant any mantra on suicide, facilitates the suicidal consciousness in taking on a wider social perspective.
-I feel moments of pain in this book where the Furies escape from the flaw in their role as Eumenides – helpers of the state to regulate its function.
+There I cite, regarding the search in the book for an unattainable (in my view given the variants between people who come to the brink of suicide or its ideation) the ‘perfect therapeutic mantra in the face of suicidal despair’ suggested by Hall from Greek tragedy.
+In describing the Chorus in Agamemnon she says that the Chorus finds itself ‘somehow taking over from the central actors the role of communicating a tragic subjectivity and trying to find relief in psychological candour’.[21]

 From page 127 The leap to death of Edith Masterton was from this hotel